 SAS strives to be a leader in environmental sustainability.
 Around the world, SAS is committed to making a difference.
 To achieve this goal, SAS embraces Leadership in Energy and Environmental Design (LEED®) guidelines for new construction and remodeling and retrofitting existing buildings.
+Since 2005, all new office buildings and data centers have achieved LEED certification.

-SAS' six LEED certified buildings include Platinum-level certification for the Executive Briefing Center at world headquarters.
-Platinum is the highest level awarded by the US Green Building Council.
-SAS holds a Silver level national membership with the US Green Building Council.
+SAS' nine LEED certified buildings include Platinum-level certification for the Executive Briefing Center at world headquarters.
+Platinum is the highest level awarded by the US Green Building Council (USGBC).
+SAS holds a Silver level national membership with the USGBC.
 For offices located in countries that do not use LEED, SAS is incorporating country-specific best practices and pursuing equivalent certifications for new construction and maintenance.